nismod/energy_demand/docs/documentation.md

 - **cli** | Script to run model from command line
 - **dwelling_stock** | Dwelling stock related functions

+All additional data necessary to run the model needs to be stored in a local folder (`data_energy_demand`).

 Model Documentation
 ===================